Pop-up Preset:

 P3: Investigations shall be designed to ensure the existing balance of political power is not altered.
 Corruption must be eliminated without regard to party affiliation.

 P4: Restrict financial influence in the electoral process from wealthy donors and organizations.
+Ensure rule by the people through the unmanipulated selection of federal representatives.
+Ensure our nation's values are defined by the people.
 Prohibit self-enrichment mechanisms used by politicians and political operatives.
 Serving the public, and receiving a livable salary, must be the sole motivation for those seeking office.
 The same standard must apply to political staff and consultants.

 P5: Codify all substantive rules and norms into law, with enforceable consequences.